Syncfusion AI Assistant

 Save PDF files

-After annotating or editing a document in the Vue PDF Viewer component, save the updated PDF to a server, database, or the local file system by following the approaches in this article.
+After annotating or editing a PDF document in the Vue PDF Viewer component, save the updated file to a server, database, or the local file system using the approaches outlined in this guide.

-Follow the steps in this getting started guide to create a basic Vue application and configure the PDF Viewer component.
+Follow the Getting started with server-backed PDF Viewer guide to create a Vue application with the PDF Viewer component and configure the serviceUrl property.

-1. Create a web service project in .NET Core 3.0 or later by following this web service guide.
+1. Create a web service project in .NET Core 3.0 or later by following the Web Service Setup Guide.

-Update the serverFilePath variable with the absolute path to the folder where the file must be saved.
+3. Update the serverFilePath variable with the absolute path to your target folder.
+Ensure the application has write permissions to this location.

 public IActionResult Download([FromBody] Dictionary<string, string> jsonObject)